Thinking of starting an online store in Australia?

 Shopping cart abandonment: this measures the number of visitors who do not finalize the transaction at the checkout.
 Customers may opt for this due to lengthy checkout forms, high shipping or delivery fees, or lack of payment convenience.

 Revenue on ad spend: this shows the revenue earned per advertising spend.
 This is critical for understanding how effectively you have spent your ad campaigns.
 The higher the figure, the better.

-Advertise Your Store Using a 360 Marketing Strategy
+Promote Your Store Using a 360 Marketing Strategy

-Blogging: publish blog posts that offer value through product announcements, tips and tricks, best products to buy to capture your visitors’ interests.
+Blogging: publish blog posts that offer value through product announcements, tips, and tricks, best products to buy to capture your visitors’ interests.